ilmastovaalikone-fi/vaalikone-2023/docs/README.md

 Source code is available at\
 https://github.com/open-election-compass/client

-👏 Shout-out to the Open Election Compass project, we couldn't have done it without their dedicated coding!
+👏 Shout-out to the Open Election Compass project, we couldn't have done it without their dedicated coding.